hasanmoudud/geocompr/main.md

 Unlike Java (and most other languages) R has native support for data frames and matrices, making it especially well suited for (geographic) data analysis.

 Python is the final language for geocomputation that deserves attention in this section.
-Like R, Python has gained popularity due to the rapid growth of data science [@robinson_impressive_2017].
-Both languages are object-oriented, and have lots of further things in common.
-Due to their similarities there is much on-line discussion framing the relative merits of each language as a competition, as exemplified by an [infographic](https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis) by DataCamp titled "DATA SCIENCE WARS: R vs Python", which arguably generates more heat than light.
+Like R, Python has gained recent popularity as a tool for data science although it is a more general purpose language, as explored in an article on '[The Impressive Growth of R](https://stackoverflow.blog/2017/10/10/impressive-growth-r/)' on the programming question and answer site StackOverflow.
+Both languages are object-oriented, and have many areas of overlap, leading to initiatives such as the **reticulate** package that facilitates access to Python from R and the [Ursa Labs](https://ursalabs.org/) initiative to support portable libraries of benefit to the entire open source data science ecosystem.

 In practice both languages have their strengths and to some extent which you use is less important than the domain of application and communication of results.
 Learning either will provide a head-start in learning the other.